 Activities

 The main activity is guided in open safari vehicles.
-Overnight visitors are typically taken on early-morning and late-afternoon drives, and are also offered guided walks.
-Day visits start at 10am and include two game drives either side of a bush lunch at the camp.
-All activities come with an excellent chance of close-up encounters with both and .
+Overnight visitors are typically taken on early morning and late afternoon drives, and are also offered guided walks.
+Day visits start at 10 AM and include two game drives either side of a at the camp.
+All activities come with an excellent chance of closeup encounters with both and .
 No is permitted.

 Weather & Climate

-Mkhaya has a defined winter and summer (at opposite times of year to those seasons in Europe and North America).
-They correspond to the Dry and Wet season, respectively.
+Mkhaya has a defined winter and summer (at opposite times of the year to those seasons in Europe, Asia and North America).
+These seasons correspond to the Dry and Wet season, respectively.
 The wet summer months tend to be humid and very hot.
 It rains regularly in summer, but mostly in the late afternoons and seldom for the whole day.
 Dry winter months offer warm days, but nights and early mornings are cold.

 More about the weather and climateBest Time To Visit

 Wildlife viewing is not much affected by season, as animals are mostly kept in drive-in enclosures.
 That said, the best time to visit is in the dry winter months, from May to September, when the climate is mild and it seldom rains.
-The shoulder months (April and May and September and October) are particularly agreeable as it is less cold at night and in the early morning than in mid-winter.
+The shoulder months (April, May, September and October) are particularly agreeable as it is less cold at night and in the early morning than in midwinter.

 More about the best time to visit